johnmays/ML_class_repo_hidden/written_assignments/HW1.md

 Two learning tasks that could be solved with machine learning might be
 - learning to synthesize natural-sounding syllables of human speech (James’ research),
-- and learning to determine the locations of cells in an image (John’s research).
+- and learning to determine the locations and boundaries of cells in an image (John’s research).

-For determining cell locations in an image, the goal would be to generate values that correctly describe the locations of cells.
+For determining cell locations in an image, the goal would be to generate a set of coordinates that correctly describe the locations and boundaries of cells in the image.
 A good performance measure would be the sum of the distances between the predicted locations of cells and the true locations.
-Learning examples would be images of cells annotated with the true locations of the cells in those images.
+Learning examples would be images of cells annotated with the true locations/boundaries of the cells in those images.

 For synthesizing speech, solving the problem would likely require a GAN, so the goal of the network would be to generate speech samples that could ‘fool’ a discriminator network.
 Learning examples would be real samples of speech, and a good performance measure would be the conventional formula for GAN loss,